Gbukaa/security_week/acebook-on-aws/high-level-walthrough.md

 In order to determine which policies this user needs, according to the diagram you just worked on with your group, what service(s) do GitHub Actions need to interact with?

 :rotating_light: Spoiler alert!! :rotating_light: Keep reading...

 The answer is two of them.
-The user for GitHub Actions is in charge of pushing the application revision we want to deploy to an S3 Bucket, and then it will trigger the deployment of such revision to be handled by CodeDeploy
+The user for GitHub Actions is in charge of pushing the application revision we want to deploy to an S3 Bucket, and then it will trigger the deployment of such revision to be handled by CodeDeploy.

-The policies we need to add to the user are: `AmazonS3FullAccess` and `AWSCodeDeployFullAccess`
+The policies we need to add to the user are: `AmazonS3FullAccess` and `AWSCodeDeployFullAccess`.

-IMPORTANT: once you create the user, remember to save the credentials that appear with the confirmation message in a safe place, you may need them later.
+IMPORTANT: once you create the user, remember to save the credentials that appear with the confirmation message in a safe place, you will need them later.

 ## GitHub project repository